2015 24 Hours of Le Mans: Post-race

 The top three finishers in all four categories appeared on the podium to collect their trophies and in a later press conference.
 Hülkenberg revealed that Porsche's objective was to have one car featured on the podium and was astonished over the team's first and second-place results.
 He said that he was proud and delighted at his team's achievement: "We had a flawless race with a great pace and we didn't make any mistake.
 The last lap was a bit weird because it was drizzling and people got nervous in the garage.
 After the finish line, it is amazing to see thousands and thousands of people cheering up."
 Bamber stated that the win was "beyond my dreams" and hoped to return to the event in future years with Porsche.
 Tandy described his success as "surreal": "I can't think of two better people to share the car with.
 We haven't put a wheel wrong all race and we've just won the biggest race in the world."

 Webber did not believe that his one-minute stop and go penalty prevented him from winning the event, saying he was not fast enough but praised the race victors on their success.
 Hartley stated it felt special to stand on the Le Mans podium and felt it would be a day that would be looked back in New Zealand motor racing history.
 Bernhard said that while the overall victory was his dream, he was proud of the Porsche team, and felt it was motor racing at the highest quality.
 Hülkenberg's success attracted praise from fellow Formula One drivers.
 During the Thursday pre-race press conference at the Austrian Grand Prix held one week later, Red Bull Racing driver Daniel Ricciardo thought Hülkenberg's victory made it more possible for Formula One participants to compete in other forms of motor racing and believed that they would receive praise for taking part in such events.
 Four-time World Champion Sebastian Vettel said that the driver made the victory "look easy" and it was a positive in improving the reputation of Formula One drivers.

 The result meant Lotterer, Tréluyer and Fässler remained the leaders of the Drivers' Championship with 80 points, 20 ahead of second-placed Tandy, who in turn, was a further two in front of his co-drivers Bamber and Hülkenberg in third.
 Dumas, Jani and Lieb's performance saw them fall from second to fourth place and Bernhard, Hartley and Webber's second-place result allowed them to move into fifth on 53 points.
 Porsche were the new leaders in the Manufacturers' Championship with 140 points; Audi were 16 points behind their nearest rivals and Toyota maintained third place on 71 points with five races left in the season.

-Race result
+Official results

 The minimum number of laps for classification (70 per cent of the overall winning car's race distance) was 276 laps.
 Class winners are denoted in bold.